 What You Can Do.

-We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account and monitoring your free credit reports for suspicious activity and to detect errors.
-Please review the enclosed Steps You Can Take to Further Protect Your Information, which includes further information on what you can do to protect your information against misuse, should you feel it necessary to do so.
-Additionally, WJC encourages you to enroll in the complimentary credit monitoring being offered.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and explanation of benefits and monitoring your free credit reports for suspicious activity and to detect errors.
+Please also review the information contained in the attached "Steps You Can Take to Protect Your Personal Information."